ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

 ```

 All of the Python 2 packages available via the Python 2 module and all of the Python 3.5.1 packages we've installed in */global/software/sl-6.x86_64/modules/langs/python/3.5.1/lib/python3.5/site-packages* and */global/software/sl-6.x86_64/modules/langs/python/3.5.1/lib/python3.5* are available in your IPython notebooks.

+To see what packages you've installed we can look in *~/.local/lib/python2.7* and *~/.local/lib/python3.5*.

 # Introduction to Jupyterhub on Savio: managing notebooks